 The deal reached by Iran and six world powers, including the United States, gives Iran some initial relief from sanctions in exchange for halting its most sensitive nuclear work, the high-grade enrichment of uranium.

 The deal does not require Iran to stop all enrichment but does demand a halt to refinement above a purity of 5%.
+Refined uranium also provides the fissile core of an atomic bomb if refined to a high degree.

 'Feet to the fire'